appetrosyan/CosmoChord/README.rst

    ./waf configure --install_all_deps install

-   note that if this fails, the `waf` script will attempt to pull the dependencies from obsolete hardcoded locations.
+note that if this fails, the ``waf`` script will attempt to pull the dependencies from obsolete hardcoded locations.
-   If this is the case, interrupt (`Ctrl+c`) and install the dependencies manually.
-THis may not prevent the Placnk
+If this is the case, interrupt (``Ctrl+c``) and install the dependencies manually.

 - Set-up the environment variables.
 An example profile for ``bash`` is given in ``bin/clik_profile.sh``.
 To avoid frustration, you may wish to source the profile at login, e.g. by adding ``source $(pwd)/bin/clik_profile.sh`` to your ``.bashrc``.